Capital Projects Roads and Drainage

 DESCRIPTION: In spring 2015, City Council awarded a $44,720 contract for an engineering study by Michael Baker International Company to provide recommendations for remediating drainage problems in the area bounded by 26th and 34th streets, West Avenue to Bay Avenue.
 The Baker firm made a public presentation on their study at a Town Hall Meeting on Aug.
 4, 2015.
 See detail of the full study.
 City Council in fall 2015 awarded a $642,420 contract to Baker International to design the drainage and roadway improvements.
 Baker presented its proposed solution to the problem at a town hall meeting on March 30, 2016 (see links below).
 The first phase of work will address drainage issues.
 The plan includes replacing and increasing the capacity of storm drain pipes (many of which are damaged), upgrading check valves, reconfiguring roads to make sure water flows into the storm drain system and using four pumping stations to increase the rate of drainage.

-SCHEDULE: A contractor is expected to start work in early March 2017.
+SCHEDULE: A contractor is expected to start work by the end of March 2017.
 The bulk of the work is anticipated to be complete by Memorial Day 2017.
 But because of the scope of work and constraints of weather, some paving work likely will continue past Memorial Day.

 PROJECT UPDATE: The project went out to bid on Dec.
 28. Bids were opened on Jan.
 31, and City Council awarded a $6.5 million contract to A.E.
 Stone on Feb.
 9. New Jersey American Water Company work on Bay Avenue between 31st Street and 36th Street will precede the project.

 - Town Hall Meeting on Drainage Project for 26th Street to 34th Street — March 30, 2016